Canopus Corporation

 When 3dfx's Voodoo series of PC-gaming-oriented 3D graphics cards became popular in the mid-1990s, Canopus produced the Pure3D, a Voodoo graphics processor-based graphics card with 6 MB of memory instead of the standard 4 MB.
 When the Voodoo 2 was released, the Canopus Pure3D II was praised for the fact that their cards were shorter than competitors' Voodoo 2 cards.
 Canopus had a reputation for driver optimization that gave a performance advantage over other cards.
 They were the cards of choice for Maximum PC's 1998 Dream Machine.

 Canopus also released a version of the nVidia TNT that offered a unique internal cable that connected the TNT card to the Voodoo2 based Pure3D II—as opposed to the standard connection with an external cable.

 The Canopus DVStorm2 was a realtime video editing card that Canopus discontinued in early 2005.
-Canopus is also known for EDIUS, non-linear video editing software, and a transcoder application called ProCoder.
+Canopus is also known for EDIUS, non-linear video editing software, and a transcoder application called ProCoder, and their ADVC range of DV (IEEE1394) video conversion units.